dzcpy/transliteration/README.md

 npm install transliteration --save
 ```

 If you are using Typescript, please do not install `@types/transliteration`.
-Since `v2` type definition files are built-in.
+Since in verson `2.x`, type definition files are built-in within this project.

 ```javascript
 import { transliterate as tr, slugify } from 'transliteration';